 A data breach is a leaking of data which is ‘likely to result in a risk to the rights and freedoms of individuals’.

 All breaches and leaks should be reported to Matthew Dover who, in conjunction with the reporter and if necessary, Douglas Brown, determine whether it constitutes a reportable data breach or not.
 In the event that the breach is deemed reportable, it will be recorded internally, and a notification of the breach sent to the ICO within the proscribed timescales.

 Where the breach cannot be immediately resolved, RUL will take steps to ensure that all parties affected by the breach are notified promptly.

 Where a breach is deemed non-reportable, it should still be recorded internally.

 DATA ACCESS & CUSTOMER REQUESTS

 Requests from our customers to access, amend or delete their data shall be dealt with promptly, and at no charge to the individual or entity making the request.
 Any such requests should be reported to Matthew Dover, who will determine the validity of the request, and who will liaise with the requestor.

 In as far as it is possible and practicable, all data provided as a result of a data access request will be provided in a standardised and transferrable medium, for example, an Excel Spreadsheet.

-RUL retails data using a combination of cloud and hard-drive storage.
+RUL retain data using a combination of cloud and hard-drive storage.
 In the case of hard drive storage, data is backed up every day.